TeskaLabs/asab-iris/qa.md

 ```

-## TSM03: Send an email to multiple To, CC and BCC
+## TSM03: Send an email to multiple To, CC and BCC.

 `PUT /send_mail`